Package installation

 Workbench

-This section focuses on pip and uv for installing Python packages across all session types.
-Other tools may follow similar configuration patterns.
+This section focuses on uv (the recommended Python package installer) and pip (an alternative) for installing Python packages across all session types.
+Other tools might follow similar configuration patterns.

 Setting a Python package index for sessions

-Sessions can be configured to use Posit Public Package Manager (3PM), or any other private or public Python package index, as the default Python package index for both pip and uv.
-This can be configured by setting session-python-index-url in rserver.conf.
-The default rserver.conf file included with new Workbench installs sets this value to 3PM:
+You can configure sessions to use Posit Public Package Manager (P3M), or any other Python package index, as the default index for both uv and pip.
+Set session-python-index-url in rserver.conf to configure this.
+The default rserver.conf file included with new Posit Workbench installs sets this value to P3M:

 /etc/rstudio/rserver.conf